adampriley1/ReadmeGenerator/README.md

 ## Description

 Wrote code using Node and javascript as part of student assignment.
 When the user enters 'node index/js' into the terminal, they are presented with a series of questions.
-Once these are answered, a README file is gererated based on the answers
+Once these are answered, a README file is gererated based on the answers.

 Requirements: